The A-Z of MBS

 Parents will be advised of any injury to children where staff consider the injury sufficiently serious.
 Parents must provide the school with emergency contact numbers.

 Whole school assemblies will be held on certain Friday’s at 1.30pm with the aim of children being able to present aspects of their programme.
-All parents are welcome to attend every assembly.
-Assembly dates are published in the school newsletter and on the school calendar and via Seesaw notifications.
+All parents are welcome to attend whole school assemblies or syndicate assemblies.
+Assembly dates are published in the school newsletter and on the school calendar.
 Awards are given at these assemblies in recognition of student achievement.

 Students share their learning at these assemblies and we encourage parents to come along and watch even if your child is not performing.
 The school principal also speaks and will update any issues or notices to parents.